beatrichartz/configurations/README.md

 ### Configure with a hash where needed

 Sometimes your users will have a hash of configuration values which are not handy to press into the block form.
 In that case, they can use `from_h` inside the `configure` block to either read in the full or a nested configuration.
+With a everything besides arbitrary configurations, `from_h` can also be used outside the block.

 ```
 yaml_hash = YAML.load_file('configuration.yml')